YasserNull/randoms/README.md

 ## Requirements

 ### Rooted Android Device
-Compatible with all root methods.
-Use a terminal app such as MiXplorer, MT Manager, Termux, TWRP, or ADB Shell.
+All root implementations are compatible.

+You can use `chroot-distro` on any terminal, for example: MiXplorer, MT Manager, Termux, TWRP and Android Terminal Emulator (ADB Shell).

 ### BusyBox for Android NDK
 Install the [latest BusyBox for Android NDK]() by [osm0sis]() Magisk module.